Paul Bowser: Promoter

 As a promoter, Bowser was initially allied with Billy Sandow and Ed "Strangler" Lewis and took on entrenched rival, New York-based Jack Curley.
 On January 25, 1923, Curley-backed Nat Pendleton was defeated in a real contest by Bowser's John Pesek, taking two falls in under 45 minutes.
 Curley would get his revenge two years later, paying Stanislaus Zbyszko to go against plans and defeat Sandow/Lewis/Bowser-backed world champion Wayne Munn in Philadelphia.
 On March 11, 1926, Bowser planned to regain control of the title by having Joe Malcewicz ambush champion Joe Stecher (who had won the title from Zbyszko and was also aligned with Curley)—who was expecting to wrestle a different opponent.
 But the plan failed when Stecher just walked out of the ring and left before the match started.

-In 1928, Bowser put his promotional efforts behind Gus Sonnenberg, an NFL football player for the Providence Steam Roller.
-Sonnenberg and his flying tackle became a sensation in professional wrestling and, on January 4, 1929 at the Boston Garden, promoted by Bowser, Sonnenberg became the world heavyweight champion, defeating Strangler Lewis.
+In 1928 Bowser put his promotional efforts behind Gus Sonnenberg, an NFL football player for the Providence Steam Roller.
+Sonnenberg and his flying tackle became a sensation in professional wrestling.
+On a Bowser-promoted January 4, 1929 card at the Boston Garden, Sonnenberg became the world heavyweight champion by defeating Strangler Lewis.
 Sonnenberg became the biggest draw in professional wrestling, although he would soon be eclipsed by Jim Londos, wrestling's biggest star during the Great Depression.
 Sonnenberg consistently drew big crowds in Los Angeles for promoter Lou Daro—part of the Bowser camp.
 His popularity also led Bowser-aligned Ivan Mickailoff to introduce weekly wrestling shows to Toronto in 1929, largely using Bowser's wrestlers.
+Several state athletic commissions stripped Sonnenberg of recognition as world champion after it was deemed that he had not faced worthy challengers, splintering the world title picture in July 1929.
+Bowser continued to recognize Sonnenberg and in 1931 branded his organization as the American Wrestling Association, a name which had been in use in Massachusetts as early as 1919.

-In 1930, Bowser created the American Wrestling Association and also recruited amateur wrestling standout Ed Don George, who was immediately put in main events and, on December 10, 1930, defeated Sonnenberg for the world title in Los Angeles.
-Lewis, who felt he had been promised that he would be the one to get the title back from Sonnenberg, defeated George for the belt on April 13, 1931 in Los Angeles, against Bowser's wishes.
-But Bowser quickly regained control of the title when on May 4, 1931 in Montreal, Lewis was disqualified for biting his opponent, Henri DeGlane, who was declared the new champion.
+Bowser recruited amateur wrestling standout Ed Don George in 1930, who was immediately put in main events and on December 10, 1930 defeated Sonnenberg for the world title in Los Angeles.
+Lewis, who felt he had been promised that he would be the one to get the title back from Sonnenberg, defeated George for the belt on April 13, 1931, in Los Angeles, against Bowser's wishes.
+But Bowser quickly regained control of the title when on May 4, 1931, in Montreal, Lewis was disqualified for biting his opponent, Henri DeGlane, who was declared the new champion.
 The suspicion at the time was that the bite marks were actually inflicted by DeGlane himself or one of his cornermen, and that he pretended to have been bitten by Lewis to win the match, although it was never confirmed.